Go to Trustees

 David Goldston

-David Goldston became Director of the MIT Washington Office in May 2017.
+David Goldston was most recently the Director of the MIT Washington Office from 2017 – 2025.
 Prior to that, he was the Director of Government Affairs at the Natural Resources Defense Council (NRDC), a leading environmental group, for eight years, where he helped shape NRDC’s federal political strategy, policies and communications.
 Before that, he spent more than 20 years on Capitol Hill in Washington, working primarily on science policy and environmental policy.
 He was Chief of Staff of the House Committee on Science from 2001 through 2006.
 After retiring from government service, Goldston was a visiting lecturer at Princeton University’s Woodrow Wilson School of Public and International Affairs in 2007 and at the Harvard University Center for the Environment in 2008 and 2009.

 He is currently an adjunct professor at Georgetown University.
 From 2007 through November 2009, he wrote a monthly column for Nature on science policy titled “Party of One.”
 Goldston also was the project director for the Bipartisan Policy Center report “Improving the Use of Science in Regulatory Policy,” which was released in August 2009.
 He authored a chapter in The Science of Science Policy: A Handbook (Stanford University Press, 2011).
-He is a member of the Advisory Committee of the National Academy of Sciences’ Division of Environment and Life Sciences and has served on numerous panels of the Academy and other science policy organizations.
+He is a member of the Advisory Committee for the National Academy of Sciences’ Climate Communications Initiative, and has served on numerous panels of the Academy and other science policy organizations.
 He holds a B.A.
 (1978) from Cornell University and completed the course work for a Ph.D. in American history at the University of Pennsylvania.